Occupational Therapy, Physiotherapy and Nutritional Therapy

-The physiotherapy and occupational therapy staff work as a truly inter-professional team, teaching collaboratively across shared and profession specific modules at all academic levels and you will be expected to share this philosophy.
+The physiotherapy and occupational therapy staff work as an inter-professional team, teaching collaboratively across shared and profession specific modules at all academic levels and you will be expected to share this philosophy.
+You may also be involved in teaching Foundation Year students, preparing them for professional education, and will play a part in practice education, undertaking practice visits virtually and in person.
 As a student-centred inclusive university, your role will include being a Personal and Academic Tutor, to support and encourage students to achieve their potential.
-You will also supervise students with their dissertations and participate in admissions and recruitment events where we work collaboratively with our colleagues in IMPACT, the university service-user group, who support teaching, recruitment, and curriculum development.
-You should also expect to play an active role within the School, which may include involvement in the delivery of CPD activity across a range of programmes.
-All staff are expected to engage in research and scholarly activity to enhance their own professional and academic development.
-Candidates are expected to highlight their areas of expertise in practice and how they intend to further this through scholarship and research.
+You will also supervise students with their dissertation and participate in admissions and recruitment events where we work collaboratively with our colleagues in IMPACT, the university service-user group, who support teaching, recruitment, and curriculum development.
+In addition, the post holder will be expected to play an active role within the School, which may include involvement in the delivery of CPD activity across a range of programmes.
+All staff are expected to engage in research or scholarly activity relating to their level of experience to enhance their own professional and academic development.

-The School of Allied Health and Community offers courses ranging from foundation degrees in various specialties in health and social care, to BSc (Hons) and MSc Occupational Therapy, Physiotherapy and Social Work.
+The School of Allied Health and Community offers courses ranging from foundation degrees in various specialties in health and social care, to Foundation Years, BSc (Hons) and MSc (pre-registration) level study in a number of disciplines related to Health and Social Care.
 The School is also developing a range of new CPD provision.
 The wider College of Health, Life and Environmental Science has an exceptional reputation for excellence and the appointee will further develop the quality of our provision through strong collaboration with our practice partners.

 For an informal discussion about this role, please contact Dr Kostas Papadopoulos (Head of Department, Principal Lecturer in Physiotherapy)